Reasons for Uncertified Results in Duolingo English Test (DET)

 Over the attempt limit.

-- Up to 3 test attempts in any 30-day period
+- You get up to 3 attempts in any 30 days

-- Invalid and Uncertified attempts count against this limit
+- Invalid and Uncertified attempts count toward this limit

 Your ID passes if it meets all 5 of these